Add To Favorites

 With the class, make a list of features of a town or city such as the one where you live or go to school: restaurants, gas stations, swimming pool, parks, police station, stores, hospitals, and other buildings.
 Remember to include roads, signs, and bridges.
 Choose whether to map your local area, a city somewhere else in the world, or an imaginary urban environment.

 Students form small groups and choose neighborhoods to represent.
 Each team takes a different section of town.
 Sketch maps of each area on roll paper with Crayola Erasable Colored Pencils.
 Try to include everything your group can think of that might appear on a map.
 Review the work of each group and figure out a way to coordinate the maps to create a giant drawing on the playground.

 Find a large outdoor area on which to make a detailed map.
 With Crayola 3-D Sidewalk Chalk, the colors will "pop" most on a dark surface such as asphalt.

 Plan how to coordinate sections using the same scale so all parts fit together.
 You may find that starting with streets works best.
 Design the map.
 To create the best 3-D effects, leave a small black space showing between each chalk color.
 Place cool colors such as blue, purple, and green near warm colors such as red, yellow, and orange for maximum 3-D depth.
 Try on the glasses as you draw to see the effects.

 Label landmarks and street names.
 Add a compass rose to show the map’s orientation.
 When the map is complete, take a stroll through your town.
-Add more details before the rain washes your city away!
+Add more details before the rain washes the city away!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step